Types of Charcoal

-Willow charcoal is made from Willow branches which is a slow growing plant, and it takes 3 days to turn the raw willow into charcoal as it is slowly burnt to varying degrees of hardness to produce a material ready for the artists to use.
+Willow charcoal is made from Willow branches which is a fast growing plant, and it takes 3 days to turn the raw willow into charcoal as it is slowly burnt to varying degrees of hardness to produce a material ready for the artists to use.

 Vine Charcoal is made using grape vines burnt in kilns without air. they produce long thin sticks and thin pieces of charcoal stick that is the result of burning sticks or vines in a kiln without air.
 They contain no binding agent.